turutupa/cosmo/README.md

 ### As a Package

-- **Programmatic API:** Integrate `CosmoFlow` into your own projects to render graphs and trees from your own data structures.
+- **Programmatic API:** Integrate `Cosmo` into your own projects to render graphs and trees from your own data structures.
 - **Customizable:** Pass in your own nodes and edges, and configure the appearance and behavior of the graph.

 ## Installation